Dream of: 18 July 1996 "Too Many Credit Cards"

 I also noticed something else at the garage which seemed quite dangerous to me.
 Looking outside I saw lying there a water hose connected to a gas line.
 The hose was turned on and gas was spewing all over the street.
 It was clear the place could blow up at any time.

 Besides that, I noticed a man outside along the street.
-He resembled Angelo Buono (the character played by the actor Dennis Farina in the movie The Case of the Hillside Stranglers).
+He resembled Angelo Buono (the character played by Dennis Farina in the movie The Case of the Hillside Stranglers).
 I thought this man had lent some money to Walls and Tindall, and he was now coming to check out where they did business.
 I knew they were going to get into trouble.
 I headed out the back door to avoid being seen by the man.

 Only when I was out in the street did I realize I appeared to be in a black neighborhood – and it was starting to get dark.
 The area began to look extremely dangerous, and I thought to myself that this was just like some of my dreams when I ended up in a place like this.

 I had about $400 in cash in my wallet.
 I quietly took my wallet from my pocket, extracted the money and slipped it into my boot.
 Noticing quite a few black people in the street, I began to fear someone might have seen me stick the money in my boot.
 I hoped I might be able to hail a cab, but I realized practically no cars were in the street.
 I did finally see a motor vehicle, but it was a U-haul truck and it passed right by me.

 Suddenly I saw hope: up ahead of me was a row of restaurants.
 I could go in there and order something to eat.
 Maybe someone could even call me a taxi.
 I doubted they would, but at least I would be off the street.
 Once I was safe inside, I could figure out something.